 DIVE HOUSE COZUMEL -- Cozumel has more than 130 dive operations.
 On a good day, any of them can take you to the reef and put you in the water.
 But on another day, should you find yourself in urgent need of the services of true dive professionals, you will be glad you selected your dive operator with care.
 Juan Leca began his career as Cozumel divemaster and guide in 1980, working for some of the major operators.
 In 1988, he started his own company, Dive House, and has since advanced it to become one of the very finest dive services in Mexico.
 Certified as a PADI Gold Palm dive service, Dive House operates five dive boats - 46, 42, 35, and two 30-foot vessels.
 All Dive House boats carry radios, oxygen and first-aid kits, and are equipped with toilets, fresh water showers, water-level dive platforms and well-constructed ladders.
 Most importantly, all of Dive House's scuba instructors and divemasters have both PADI (often also NAUI) certifications, and many years of expertise in safely conducting open water diving on the reefs of Cozumel.

 ISLA MUJERES, Mexico -- Some 30 years ago, I had the good fortune to bring a few dive groups to Isla Mujeres.
 We did the sleeping shark dive, visited the shallow coral reefs of Garrafon and Manchones, and on one still vividly memorable day, snorkeled with giant manta rays in the blue water near Isla Contoy.
-So on this trip it was a joy to see that, despite some modern development, Isla Mujeres has maintained all of its original charm.
-Once a Mayan religious site with a temple devoted to fertility, and at its heart still a simple fishing village, today’s Isla Mujeres is a great place to enjoy sun and sea, beautiful white sand beaches, great Mexican and Yucatan cuisine, and fun shopping for local handicrafts and tourist regalia.
-But for those of us who crave marine wildlife experiences, Isla Mujeres has something extra special to offer.
+So it has been a joy to revisit the island and see that, despite some modern development, Isla Mujeres has maintained all of its original charm.
+Once a Mayan religious site with a temple devoted to fertility, and at its heart still a simple fishing village, today's Isla Mujeres is a great place to enjoy sun and sea, beautiful white sand beaches, great Mexican and Yucatan cuisine, and fun shopping for local handicrafts and tourist regalia.
+There are a wide array of lodging and dining options, but for those of us who crave unique marine wildlife experiences, Isla Mujeres has something extra special to offer.

-OTHER ISLA MUJERES LODGING OPTIONS -- While not as deluxe as Isla Mujeres Palace Resort, there certainly are other lodging choices in Isla Mujeres.
-These include Na Balam, Hotel Villa Rolandi, Playa Media Luna, and Ixchel Beach Hotel.
-Island Dreams is in the process of identifying the best options and value.
+OTHER ISLA MUJERES LODGING OPTIONS -- While not as deluxe as Isla Mujeres Palace Resort, or as convenient as Na Balam, there certainly are other lodging choices in Isla Mujeres.
+These include Hotel Villa Rolandi, Playa Media Luna, and Ixchel Beach Hotel.
+Island Dreams will assist you in finding the best options and value available.